PervertKun/GUI-Key-Logger/README.md

-# GUI-Key-Logger
+# Key-Logger
-A Key Logger with graphical interface created from python
+A basic Key Logger created from python